bitfocus/companion-module-videolan-vlc/README.md

 * Add ID option for feedback colors

 **V1.1.6**
-* Prevent re-initializing variables if module is being disabled
+* Prevent re-initializing variables while the module is being disabled

 **V1.1.7**
 * Catch non-JSON response when VLC's password is empty